 - Conducting site visits at all NTP testing laboratories and ensuring that Laboratory Animals Medicine specifications are followed

 NIEHS/NTP Laboratory Animal Medicine Training Program

-The LAM Group offers training in Laboratory Animal Medicine that allows trainees to participate in NTP and NIEHS laboratory animal veterinary care.
-The training program offers laboratory animal medicine expertise from board certified ACLAM veterinarians located in Research Triangle Park, North Carolina and surrounding areas.
-In addition to trainees being involved in a variety of laboratory animal science settings, they also have the opportunity to attend outside training activities and scientific meetings, as well as to engage in collaborative research with intramural NTP and NIEHS scientists.
-Trainees also have clinical responsibilities and participate in didactic training at nearby the University of North Carolina at Chapel Hill Department of Laboratory Medicine.
-Additional information may be found in the Postdoctoral Training Opportunities at the National Toxicology Program (811KB).
+The Group offers training in Laboratory Animal Medicine that allows post-doctoral fellows to participate in NTP and NIEHS laboratory animal medicine programs.
+NTP Laboratory Animal Medicine fellows interact with board certified American College of Laboratory Animal Medicine (ACLAM) veterinarians located in Research Triangle Park, North Carolina, and surrounding areas.
+The fellows train in a variety of laboratory animal science settings and have the opportunity to attend local and national training activities and scientific meetings, as well as to engage in collaborative research with NTP and NIEHS scientists.
+NIEHS, University of North Carolina Chapel Hill, and other academic institutes in the local area provide hands-on clinical experience.
+Fellows participate in didactic sessions held at NIEHS with other local laboratory animal fellows/residents.
+Additional information may be found in the Postdoctoral Training at the National Toxicology Program (344KB).